Scuba Gear

 This tool has knife edges either side, which I believe

-may make it illegal as a Victoria abalone tool.
+may make it illegal as an abalone tool in Victoria.
 Certainly

 these knife edges could also be dangerous at times.
 So they